Capital city: Basseterre

 St Kitts & Nevis citizenship is highly regarded.
 As a result, St Kitts & Nevis citizens enjoy a passport with an excellent reputation and very good visa-free travel, including to all of the EU’s Schengen Area, Hong Kong, Switzerland, and other countries.
-Accordingly, the St Kitts & Nevis Citizenship by Investment Programme is an attractive option if one is looking to acquire a second citizenship through investment without prior residence requirements.
+Accordingly, the St Kitts & Nevis Citizenship by Investment Programme is an attractive option for individuals looking to acquire a second citizenship through investment without prior residence requirements.

 You will not be taxed on foreign income, capital gains, gift, wealth, or inheritance tax so this may complement your current wealth protection and tax planning strategies.

 Citizens of St Kitts and Nevis are allowed to hold dual citizenship, and the acquisition of citizenship is not reported to other countries.

 The regulations regarding citizenship by investment are contained in Part II, Section 3 (5) of the Citizenship Act, 1984.
 These provisions allow the government to operate a program under which citizenship is granted to persons who qualify under criteria set by a cabinet decision.